 Many such recipes use mint leaves to create a refreshing drink that is ideal for summer.
 Lemon balm is sometimes used as well.
 This is an extra source of lemon flavor for the drink, one that adds some subtle flavor variation as well.

 The ingredients of a hot toddy are all classic for a healthy hot drink, including lemon, cinnamon, honey, and hot water.
 Other spices like turmeric or star anise might be added to, depending on your flavor preferences.

-What makes the hot toddy special is, of course, the alcohol.
+What makes the hot toddy special is, of course, the alcohol (the drink is actually one of many honey cocktails).
 A hot toddy is generally spiked with whiskey or perhaps rum.
 The alcohol makes the drink even more warming and relaxing.
 The alcohol is even relevant for people feeling under the weather, as it can help to soothe the throat and make sleep a little easier.

 Just make sure to watch the alcohol content.
 Too much alcohol in your hot toddy could easily dehydrate you, while meaning that you get fewer benefits from the drink itself.